orangkucing/jtag2updi/README.md

 ![](https://github.com/Dlloydev/jtag2updi/wiki/images/updienable.png)

-The Source Code was cloned from https://github.com/SpenceKonde/jtag2updi, then updated to add new features for HV programming.
+The Source Code was cloned then updated to add new features for HV programming.

 The tinyAVR® 0 series and 1-series are programmed through the Unified Program and Debug Interface (UPDI) that uses the UPDI/reset pin.
 Since pin is multi-functional and high voltage tolerant, if configured as Reset would require a 12V enable sequence on the pin to place it in UPDI mode and allow programming.